aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/escape_hatches.md

 # Escape hatches

-It’s possible that the PDK and/or Projen doesn’t have the right high-level or low-level APIs that you need for managing your project configuration.
-If you think there’s an API that would be useful, first consider checking on GitHub to see if anyone else has the same problem, or consider opening an issue!
-But in the meantime, there are ways you can bypass projen’s regular APIs to add special configuration code.
+It is possible that the PDK and/or Projen doesn’t have the right high-level or low-level APIs that you need for managing your project configuration.
+If you think there’s an API that would be useful, first consider checking on GitHub to see if anyone else has the same problem, or consider opening an issue.
+In the meantime, there are ways you can bypass projen’s regular APIs to add a special configuration code.

 ## Overrides

-For any “object”-based files, such as JSON, YAML, TOML, or XML, you can override properties through the addOverride, addDeletionOverride, addToArray and patch methods accessible on file objects:
+For any “object”-based files, such as JSON, YAML, TOML, or XML, you can override properties through the `addOverride`, `addDeletionOverride`, `addToArray` and patch methods accessible on file objects:

 ```typescript
 // Get the ObjectFile